 Industrial Production in Austria averaged 3.01 percent from 1997 until 2020, reaching an all time high of 25.40 percent in January of 1997 and a record low of -21.30 percent in April of 2020.
 This page provides the latest reported value for - Austria Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Austria Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.

-Industrial Production in Austria is expected to be 5.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Austria to stand at 4.00 in 12 months time.
-In the long-term, the Austria Industrial Production is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Industrial Production in Austria is expected to be -7.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Austria to stand at 4.50 in 12 months time.
+In the long-term, the Austria Industrial Production is projected to trend around 5.20 percent in 2021 and 2.80 percent in 2022, according to our econometric models.